Interfaces¶

 - Each environment (Prod, Pre-prod, QA, Test, Dev, Sandbox, or custom) can have bindings for each leg

-- Environments are discovered automatically from your application instances, or you can add custom environments
+- Environments are discovered automatically from your application instances; you can also add custom environments

 - Click an empty cell to create a binding, or click an existing one to edit it